Château de Joux

-Mentioned as early as the 11th century, probably built of wood and rebuilt in stone from the 12th century, this fabulous edifice was in turn a medieval castle, a frontier fortress redesigned by Charles V and then by Vauban, a state prison under the Ancien Régime, the Revolution and the Empire - Toussaint Louverture, the young Mirabeau and Heinrich Von Kleist were imprisoned here - and then an artillery fort forming part of the Maginot Line.
+Mentioned as early as the 11th century, probably built of wood and then rebuilt in stone from the 12th century, this fabulous edifice was in turn a medieval castle, a frontier fortress redesigned by Charles V and then by Vauban, a state prison under the Ancien Régime, the Revolution and the Empire - Toussaint Louverture, the young Mirabeau and Heinrich Von Kleist were all imprisoned here - and then an artillery fort forming part of the Maginot Line.

 Today, this monument, set in a grandiose and romantic natural setting, is a life-size book on the history of military architecture over the last ten centuries.